 Spirit League allows children with special needs to play team sports in a positive, self-esteem building environment.
 Spirit League is for children who are physically active (ambulatory), and have the emotional ability to participate — but have difficulty keeping up with their peers.
 They emphasize the learning of basic sports skills and physical fitness for higher functioning but developmentally challenged boys and girls, ages 6-20+ years, in southern Orange County, California.

 New Vista School is proud to announce its partnership with Urban Workshop to provide a key component of our Transition program.
 Each Monday for 12 weeks, 10 students will attend the “Youth Learn & Build S.T.E.M.
 Program for Level 1.
 The students will have classes and hands-on with tools, materials, computers, 3-D printing, electronics, and mechanical systems.

-Venture Crew is a program of the Boy Scouts of America for both girls and boys who are 13 yrs of age and have completed 8th grade OR 14 yrs of age and in good academic standing.
+Phoenix Club is for students 13 yrs of age and have completed 8th grade OR 14 yrs of age and in good academic standing.
 The program revolves around a special avocation such as outdoor activities and arts/hobbies.
-An important goal of Venture Crew is to help young adults be responsible and caring persons, both now and in the future.
+An important goal of the Phoenix Club is to help young adults be responsible and caring persons, both now and in the future.